MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 - Specific industry, product, and topic limitations

-   Chat with Copilot includes built-in safety mechanisms that prevent the undesirable generation of harmful content, such as sexually explicit content or incitement of violence.
+   Chat includes built-in safety mechanisms that prevent the undesirable generation of harmful content, such as sexually explicit content or incitement of violence.
 Sometimes, customers operate in industries, sell products and services, or work with processes that naturally overlap with what might be considered inappropriate in other contexts, or work with data that might trigger these safeguards.
-Chat with Copilot might not perform as well in these cases.
+Chat might not perform as well in these cases.

 <!--## What operational factors and settings allow for effective and responsible use of the feature?-->